BEING BORN AGAIN AND THE KINGDOM

-And what does it have to do with the Kingdom of God?
+And how is it related to the Kingdom of God?

-I do not like novelties and I don't preach them.
-This means I think there is something practical and leads toward righteous behavior on the part of God's people, or I would not suggest the being born again is restricted to the Royal Priesthood and distinguishes them from the remainder of the saved people (who are the majority, by the way).
+I dislike novelties and I don’t preach them.
+This means I think there is something practical and leads toward righteous behavior on the part of God’s people, or I would not suggest the being born again is restricted to the royal priesthood and distinguishes them from the remainder of the saved people (who are the majority, by the way).

-Then, let us put two and two together.
+Now, let us put two and two together.
 The new Jerusalem is the Wife of the Lamb, according to the Scripture, and the wall of the new Jerusalem separates the Wife of the Lamb from the remainder of saved mankind.
+Okay so far?

 Now what is true of the Wife of the Lamb?
 She is One with Jesus Christ.
 She is His body.
 She is an integral part of Him, according to John 17.

-So the wall of the new Jerusalem is separating that which is an integral part of the Lord Jesus Christ from saved mankind, saved mankind being the inheritance of the Lord Jesus and His co-heirs.
+So the wall of the new Jerusalem is separating what is an integral part of the Lord Jesus Christ from saved mankind, saved mankind being the inheritance of the Lord Jesus and His co-heirs.

 The Scripture declares that we of the Church, the Wife of the Lamb, are co-heirs with Christ.
 This means that we inherit, along with Him, the nations.

 I have said that I don’t deal in novelties.
 Everything I teach must lead God’s people toward a closer walk with Jesus, toward righteous behavior.
 Since most of God’s people do not realize what it means for them to be priests of God and heirs along with Jesus, I think this knowledge will lead them toward righteous behavior and a greater Presence of Christ in their lives.

 Notice that the Apostle Paul never addressed His epistles to Christians.
 He wrote to the “saints,” that is, the “holy ones.”